 Check out the following books:

 Kombucha naturally contains a trace amount of alcohol which could be triggering to a recovering alcoholic.
-Be aware of your triggers in different stages of recovery as kombucha in general may not be right for you.
+Be aware of your triggers in different stages of recovery as kombucha may not be right for you.
 Some experts recommend avoiding kombucha while pregnant or breastfeeding.
 There is not enough alcohol content to “catch a buzz”, you would become very ill before drinking enough to get to that point.
 For new kombucha drinkers, the probiotic culture may need to be introduced slowly to avoid stomach upsets.
 A first time kombucha drinker should have no more than 8oz at once and see how they feel.
 On any given day, 16oz is the maximum healthy amount to consume.
 Kombucha contains a low caffeine content as much of it becomes absorbed in the fermentation process.
 I am in no way stating this product as a cure for any disease.
 Kombucha can promote overall wellness.
 Sediment are SCOBIES are normal for small batch, and they are nutritious!

 Kombucha is very sensitive to temperature and must be kept under constant refrigeration to maintain flavour, normal carbonation and alcohol levels.
 Keep between 2 and 5 degrees celsius (35-41 fahrenheit) to avoid the risk of bottle exploding.

 Sobrietea is committed to giving back to people most affected by alcoholism and trauma by donating 10 cents from every bottle to the Spirit of the North Healthcare Foundation in Prince George.
 Within the Spirit of the North Foundation, the team is working on building safe gathering spots and recreation areas for transient or houseless people, as well as ongoing emotional support.
 Visit spiritofthenorth.ca for more details.

 Despite waking up in the hospital on occasion, nobody had ever expressed any concern for the way I drank.